 The SSLs per Second graph shows the number of new and reused SSL Connections (y-axis) opened in each second of the scenario (x-axis).
 An SSL connection is opened by the browser after a TCP/IP connection has been opened to a secure server.

 Because creating a new SSL connection entails heavy resource consumption, you should try to open as few new SSL connections as possible; once you have established an SSL connection, you should reuse it.
 There should be no more than one new SSL connection per Vuser.

 If you set your runtime settings to simulate a new Vuser at each iteration (using the runtime settings Browser Emulation node), you should have no more than one new SSL connection per Vuser per iteration.
 Ideally, you should have very few new TCP/IP and SSL connections each second.

 Bytes Sent per Second graph

 The Bytes Sent per Second graph display data for DevWeb tests in a scenario run.
-It shows the amount of data (measured in bytes) that the Vusers received from the server at any given second.
+It shows the amount of data (measured in bytes) that the Vusers sent to the server at any given second.

 This graph helps you evaluate the amount of load that Vusers generate, in terms of the data sent to the server.